northernjamie/imdr/README.md

   devtools::install_github("northernjamie/imdr")

-You can then use the command imd_lookup(name of dataframe,column with postcodes) to create a new dataframe with indices of deprivation infert
+You can then use the command imd_lookup(name of dataframe,column with postcodes) to create a new dataframe with indices of deprivation in

 Feedback very welcome, @northernjamie on twitter!